 If we assume a stock with high price volatility, it would be reasonable to consider a broader range of projected outcomes and a greater range of potential future value.

 It’s also reasonable to assume that stock options with a longer time before expiration may lead to more significant price variability, all else being equal.
 Short time horizons (options nearing exercise) have less time for price variability and are therefore generally more accurately valued in terms of current and future value.

 Eventually, an informed stock option holder will likley exercise “in the money” shares.
 Assuming an exercise and hold, the value remains as paper value since it was purchased through the exercise but not sold.
 The held shares remain subject to continuing price volatility.

 In one way, the value of exercised and held stock options may decrease.
 Why?
 Because you’ll likely need cash to buy the shares and to pay AMT.

 It’s not until the exercised shares are sold that paper value becomes realized value.
 Value, after a final sale of stock and requisite taxes are paid, is after-tax value.
 After-tax value is the remaining amount available that you can use for consumption or investment.

 A Word About Concentration Risk and Employee Stock Options

 It’s worth taking a minute to discuss concentration risk.
 That’s the risk of having a significant portion of assets invested in one stock.

-It’s not uncommon for an employee to receive stock option grants several times over the course of their employment.
-As the number of the grants get bigger, the frequency increases.
+It’s not uncommon for an employee to receive stock option grants several times throughout their employment.
+As the number of grants get more significant, the frequency increases.

 It’s possible for you to quickly amass an employer stock position that equates to a considerable percentage of your net worth — and end up with an undiversified portfolio that takes on more risk than necessary.